halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 * End Update: Call only after calling Begin Update.
 Stops suspending notifications and creates a notification with the list of all changes suspended since the Begin Update call.

+For your convenience, the most common operations on the inventory are accessible through global blueprint functions.
+They only serves as shortcuts for the process described above.
+Those functions are:

+* Add Item to Inventory

+* Remove Item from Inventory

+* Has Item in Inventory

 ### Items

 If you get a reference to an item, either through inventory or by calling Get Item, you can call the methods described in the Inventory Item chapter.